download dots

 AI agents that take action

-- Taskade ships AI Agents v2 — first-class digital teammates with persistent memory, 22+ built-in tools (web search, file analysis, project management, image generation, code execution, and more), custom tools you define, MCP server support, and the ability to be embedded publicly inside Genesis Apps for end-users.
+• Taskade ships AI Agents v2, first-class digital teammates with persistent memory, 34 built-in tools (web search, file analysis, project management, image generation, code execution, and more), custom tools you define, a hosted MCP server that Claude Desktop and Cursor connect into, and the ability to be embedded publicly inside Genesis Apps for end-users.

 Workflow automations and integrations